 I decided to make my earrings out of clay because I wanted them to have a natural look.
 I’d previously made keychains using polymer clay and really liked the final product.
 Clay is a great material to make bulk batches of little crafts like earrings or keychains.
 I also decided to use thread to connect the pieces rather than the gold or silver jump hoops that I’ve seen others made with, I think it works well with the natural vibe.

 This project took a few hours from start to finish.
-I ended up spending a couple hours getting the hang of working with the clay since it had been a couple years since I’d used it.
+I ended up spending a couple of hours getting the hang of working with the clay since it had been a couple of years since I’d used it.
 Also, polymer clay is pretty fun and relaxing, so I found myself just enjoying molding my clay while listening to music.
 Continue on to see how I made these earrings!

 Materials & Supplies

 - Sculpey polymer clay – this neutrals pack is amazing!
 I only use Sculpey brand, I feel that it’s the easiest to work with and produces the best end result.

 - Rolling pin – An acrylic pin works the best with clay.
 A smooth glass works, too.

 - Clay cutters – here’s a cute set of cutters to get you started.